Transportation Master Plan Update

 Utilizing the traffic model and in discussions with Council, options to widen major streets have been considered specifically to address anticipated long-term growth in south Colwood.
 The approach we have been asked to follow involves widening Veterans Memorial Parkway to four lanes along the entire length and widening Latoria Road to four lanes between Metchosin Road and Veterans Memorial Parkway.
 Associated improvements are also to be pursued on Metchosin Road, including widening to four lanes for the section between Wishart Road and Sooke Road, localized intersection upgrades at key locations (i.e., Lagoon Road, Painter Road, Hatley Drive), and added centre turn lanes or medians in select locations to support side street and driveway access.

-Click to learn more about the City’s Traffic Demand Model and how it is being used to plan the major street network.
+Learn more about the City’s Traffic Demand Model and how it is being used to plan the major street network:

 Upgrading the Street Network